iitimii/iitimii/README.md

 ## About Me

 I’m Timilehin.
 I’m a young researcher with interests at the intersection of machine learning, robotics, and control theory.
 Currently, I’m exploring optimal control and reinforcement learning.
 As a final-year undergraduate, I’m open to pursuing a PhD with professors and research labs.
-My goal is to develop efficient control algorithms that adopt alternative approaches such as analytical methods and optimized brute force that achieve faster learning compared to current iterative methods.
+My goal is to develop efficient control and learning algorithms to acheive better performance and faster learning than current SOTA methods.

 ## Tech Stack